freerange/site/soups/weeknotes/week-381.snip.markdown

 We continued to have conversations about attending the Digital Co-op Retreat in November.

 We added a Harmonia task to ensure we comply with reporting requirements of DOSF.

-Note that we're writing these notes nearly 6 months late which is why they're in summary form.

 :name: week-381
 :updated_at: 2016-10-20 12:27:25.803381000 +01:00